cpbtechnology/US-Frontend-Candidate-Lab/README.md

 # Setup

+1. Fork this repo and clone to your computer
-1. Setup the project in your prefered IDE
+2. Setup the project in your prefered IDE
-2. View index.html in the browser (/www)
+3. View index.html in the browser (/www)
-2. Open the psd file in /psd (/psd)
+4. Open the psd file in /psd (/psd)

 # Development